 Clean fuels are helping to diversify and grow our state's economy.
 Oregon's Clean Fuels Program keeps money in the state by creating jobs in construction, manufacturing, and agriculture.
-The program could create as many as 29,000 jobs and save up to $1.6 billion in fuel costs for consumers and businesses.
-Why send money to oil companies by importing gas and diesel when we can manufacture clean fuel here at home and put Oregon back to work?
+Instead of sending money to out-of-state oil companies to import gas and diesel, we can choose to invest in clean fuel options manufactured here at home and put Oregon back to work.

 Clean fuels cost less than oil, protecting Oregonians from the inevitable price increases and spikes associated with oil.
 Making more fuel options available stabilizes volatility in fuel prices and provides more choice for consumers and businesses.
 This creates demand for local fuel production and infrastructure.
 The Oregon Clean Fuels Program includes measures to protect consumers in the unlikely event fuel prices rise relative to neighboring states.